The Goldberg Variations – Dancing Like A White Guy

-In 1986, choreographer and dancer Steve Paxton, one of the founders of the contact improvisation movement, created a dance piece based on Glenn Gould’s famous recording of J.S.
+The choreographer and dancer Steve Paxton, one of the founders of the contact improvisation movement, created a dance piece in 1986 based on Glenn Gould’s well-known recording of J.S.
 Bach’s Goldberg Variations.
-It is one of the most important examples of postmodern dance to date.
-The piece is a structured improvisation – in other words, it cannot be reconstructed in every detail.
-The young New Zealand dancer Aloalii Tapu is of Samoan descent and grew up in a troubled part of Auckland.
-His first encounter with dance was a hip hop class at the local youth club.
-Royston Maldoom’s dance project “Sacre" is what subsequently aroused his interest in contemporary dance.
-In his community, however, ballet and contemporary dance are considered the art of the white man.
-Things that a brown Polynesian man does not do.
-Therefore, his involvement with the genre is always two-fold: on the one hand, he brings a strongly masculine culture of movement into the contemporary dance scene, on the other hand, he gives back to his own community as a clear role model.
-It is this "movement" in dance, which he seeks to express by appropriating the Goldberg Variations.
-His interest in concepts of masculinity that also allow for softer, more feminine expression intersect with the dynamically powerful aesthetics of Hakka and urban dance.
+With it, he created one of the most important works of postmodern dance.
+The piece is a structured improvisation – that is, it cannot be reconstructed exactly.
+The young New Zealand dancer Aloalii Tapu is of Samoan descent and grew up in one of Auckland’s troubled neighbourhoods.
+His first encounter with dance was hip hop at the local youth centre.
+Royston Maldoom’s dance project “Sacre” sparked his interest in contemporary dance.
+In his community, however, ballet and contemporary dance are considered white man’s arts.
+Something you don’t necessarily do as a brown, Polynesian man.
+In the various traditional dances of Samoan culture, touching between men and women is not very common.
+However, A. Tapu learned to appreciate touch through contact improvisation and used it to expand his dance repertoire.
+At a local festival, a curator called out to him: “You are dancing like a white guy”!

 A Christoph Winkler and ehrliche arbeit production, co-produced by SOPHIENSÆLE and monsun.theater Hamburg.
 Made possible by the Governing Mayor of Berlin - Senate Chancellery - Cultural Affairs and the National Performance Netz (NPN) Coproduction Fund for Dance, which is funded by the Federal Government Commissioner for Culture and the Media on the basis of a decision by the German Bundestag.
 Media partner: taz.die tageszeitung.